 1963: The Beatles second studio album, With the Beatles, was released by Parlophone Records in the UK.
 The album features seven original compositions by John Lennon and Paul McCartney, as well as George Harrison’s first recorded solo composition, “Don’t Bother Me.”
 Almost immediately, the album debuted at the top of the UK chart and soon took the #1 spot from their debut album, Please Please Me, starting twenty-one weeks at the top.

 1965: Stevie Wonder released “Uptight (Everything’s Alright),” the title track from his fifth studio album.
 The single reached #3 on the Billboard Hot 100 and was his second #1 on the R&B chart.

 1967: Otis Redding recorded “(Sittin’ On) the Dock of the Bay” with producer, guitarist, and co-writer Steve Cropper at the Stax Records’ recording studios in Memphis, Tennessee.
 The song was Redding’s final recorded work before his death less than three weeks later.
 Afterward, Cropper mixed the song at Stax Studios, adding the sound of seagulls and waves crashing to the background, just as Redding had requested, recalling the houseboat in California where Redding had started writing the song’s lyrics.

 1968: The Beatles’ self-titled ninth studio album, commonly referred to as the “White Album,” was released in the UK.
 The double album was subsequently issued in the US three days later.

 1968: “All Along the Watchower” by Bob Dylan was released as the second single from his eighth studio album, John Wesley Harding, which had been released nearly a year earlier.
 Dylan’s version didn’t chart, but the song has since been covered by numerous musicians, most notably by Jimi Hendrix.

 1969: Led Zeppelin debuted on the Billboard Hot 100 chart with “Whole Lotta Love.”
 It became the group’s only song to enter the top 10 on the chart, peaking at #4.

-1969: Joe Cocker’s second studio album, Joe Cocker!, entered the Billboard pop chart, where it eventually his highest charting US LP, reaching #11.
+1969: Joe Cocker’s second studio album, Joe Cocker!, entered the Billboard pop chart, where it eventually became his highest charting US LP, reaching #11.